-The single-byte contents of the data bank register are pushed onto the stack; the stack pointer now points to the next available stack location, directly below the byte pushed.
+The single-byte contents of the data bank registers are pushed onto the stack; the stack pointer now points to the next available stack location, directly below the byte pushed.
 The data bank register itself is unchanged.
-Since the data bank register is an eight-bit register, only one byte is pushed onto the stack, regardless of the settings of the m and x mode select flags.
+Since the data bank register is an eight-bit register, only one byte is pushed onto the stack, regardless of the settings of the \mathbf{m} and \mathbf{x} mode select flags.

-While the 65816 always generates 24-bit addresses, most memory references are specified by a sixteen-bit address.
+While the 65816 always generates 24-bit addresses, most memory references are specified by a sixteenbit address.
 These addresses are concatenated with the contents of the data bank register to form a full 24-bit address.
 This instruction lets the current value of the data bank register be saved prior to loading a new value.